 Since we celebrate the birth of Jesus Christ very soon, I look at today, this most dark of days and ask myself what it was like for the world before the Savior was born.
 The world's inhabitants had no way to save themselves from their own sins.
 We are taught that nothing can dwell in the presence of God that isn't perfect.
 And since all of us sin, man was doomed to live outside of Heaven and dwell in their sins forever, spiritually dead.
 How dark was that?
 I'd say it couldn't get much more.
 How much it meant to the world when finally the Savior was born, the only one who would be able to save the world from its sins.
 Because of His birth, the world came out of darkness and was given hope.

-Posted by Helena Lemon at 9:15 PM
+Posted by A GAL NEEDS at 9:15 PM